jtdizzle/Book-Search-Engine/README.md

   Download files from github, open in console/node.
 Run NPM install to install .
 To run on Heroku, use Heroku create, and connect Heroku to MongoDB database.

   ## Usage
   Run npm start to run server locally, or connect to HEROKU.
-Type in name of

   ## License